AI4HealthUOL/s4ecg/README.md

 python main.py --config-name=config_id_icentia.yaml
 ```

-You can use other config settings by specifying different `.yaml` files located in the `./classification/code/conf` directory.
-We provide config files for the best-performing model architectures for time series and spectrograms as input representations.
+You can use other config settings by specifying different `.yaml` files located in the `./conf` directory.

 For ood test the path of trained model should be denoted as:
 ```